ukparliament/procedure-parsing/public/comments/equals_step.rb.md

 ... we set the status of this route to 'TRUE'.

             update_route_hash( route_id, nil, 'TRUE', nil, nil, nil )
-Otherwise, if the actualisation count of the first inbound route is not equal to the actualisation count of the second inbound route ...
+Otherwise, the actualisation count of the first inbound route is not equal to the actualisation count of the second inbound route ...

           else
-... we set the status of this route to 'FALSE'.
+... and we set the status of this route to 'FALSE'.

-            update_route_hash( route_id, nil, 'TRUE', nil, nil, nil )
+            update_route_hash( route_id, nil, 'FALSE', nil, nil, nil )
           end
         end
 ### Otherwise, one or both of the inbound routes have not been parsed and this route will be parsed on a later pass.